parkerdavis1/agave-portfolio/content/blog/update-dependencies-with-ncu/update-dependencies-with-ncu.md

 When updating a project, it is generally a good idea to progressively update dependencies.
 Things can break and it is much easier to sort through smaller chunks of changes.
 ### Semantic Versioning (major.minor.patch)

-Assuming the dependencies are using good semantic versioning practices, you can usually safely update patches without too much trouble.
-I often install the minor updates together then test the project.
-For major updates, I install them one by one after reading the change logs for each package.
+You can usually safely update patch updates without too much trouble.
+I often install the minor updates together then test the project to make sure nothing broke.
+For major updates, I install them one by one after reading the change logs for each package then test.
 ## Links

 [Free Code Camp Article](https://www.freecodecamp.org/news/how-to-update-npm-dependencies/)